avigailtaylor/GeneFEAST/user_guide.md

 <br>

-<mark>Now, stay in your GeneFEAST project directory and run GeneFEAST using one of the following options:</mark>
+<mark>Next, stay in your GeneFEAST project directory and run GeneFEAST using one of the following options:</mark>

 <br>